 In June 2016, IBT commenced the Safety and Tolerability study.
 In late 2017, the results demonstrated a similar safety and tolerability profile in the active group as in the placebo group.

-The pivotal Phase III study, the Connection study, is planned to commence mid 2018.
+The pivotal Phase III study, the Connection study, is planned to commence in 2018.

 Lactobacillus reuteri has strain-specific attributes which affect the NEC pathogenesis.